damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation according to activities and usage/Development/Making phase/README.md

             * Cutting speed
             * Gas pressure
             * Stand-off distance

-       4.4 Bonding technologies parameters such as welding
+       4.4 Bonding technologies parameters such as welding.
           * Welding current
           * Welding voltage
           * Arc travel speed
           * Torch angle
             * Longitudinal
             * Transverse
           * Electrode force
           * Electrode diameters
           * Length of arc
-       - Process parameters of CNC machines such as Lathe, Milling , etc.
-       - Process parameters of welding

     5 Raw material

     6 Manufacturing files (STL, svg or G-code, ...)
        - CAD files in an interchange format such as STL that is suitable for 3D priniting
        - Nominal geometry and its allowable variation by using symbolic language on 2D drawings like SVG, JPEG and PDF format that is suitable for laser cutting